thtauhid/online-voting-app/README.md

 ## Features Implemented

-- Election adminstrators are able to create an account
+- Election administrators are able to create an account
-- Election adminstrators are able login to their account
+- Election administrators are able login to their account
-- Election adminstrators are able to create election
+- Election administrators are able to create election
-- Election adminstrators are able to add questions in election
+- Election administrators are able to add questions in the election
-- Election adminstrators are able to add options in question
+- Election administrators are able to add options in question

 This app is work in progress.
 Stay tuned for updates.